fritzy/Dulcimer/README.md

 #### Field Definition Properties

-When making a model, you must defined the fields in the model.
+When making a model, you must define the fields in the model.
 A field definition may be a simple empty `{}` if anything goes.

 Most field definition properties that can be functions are called with the model instance as the `this` context.